Azure/azure-sdk/docs/dotnet/introduction.md

     ...
 }
 ```
-{% include requirement/SHOULD id="dotnet-service-editor-browsable-state" %} apply the `[EditorBrowsable(EditorBrowsableState.Never)]` attribute to methods that the user isn't meant to call.
+{% include requirement/SHOULD id="dotnet-service-editor-browsable-state" %} apply the `[EditorBrowsable(EditorBrowsableState.Never)]` attribute to methods on the model type that the user isn't meant to call.

 Adding this attribute will hide the methods from being shown with IntelliSense.
 A user will almost never call `GetHashCode()` directly.  `Equals(object)` is almost never called if the type implements `IEquatable<T>` (which is preferred).
 Hide the `ToString()` method if it isn't overridden.